dpedu/python-esmonitor/README.md

 The name of the module to run for a monitor is `type`.
 The `freq` option is the frequency, in seconds, that this monitor will check and report data.
 If the monitor being used takes any options, they can be passed as a object with the `args` option,

+A yaml config can also be used.
+The data structure must be identical and the filename MUST end in `.yml`.

 Developing Modules
 ------------------